 It’s important to try different things because curves don’t lie (haha!) but seriously certain bodies look amazing in certain styles.
 Try a few and see how you feel.
 You’ll know your style soon enough!

-We are delighted to have Jess back with us again!
-And with dresses in all sizes from all of our designers, there is no reason you have to be anxious or search all over for your yes dress!
-Make your appointment here and if you want, request Jess!
-Her research (constantly trying on and evaluating the curvy dresses) will be of immense benefit to you!
+With dresses in all sizes, fabrics, and styles from all of our designers, there is no reason you have to be anxious or search all over for your yes dress!

 Keeping you updated with the latest from our store and all around the wedding world.